 Qu.
 Do you agree or disagree with the following statement: The world is becoming a more and more dangerous place?
-February 2020
+February 2020 Source: More in Common 2020.
 Britons believe the country is more divided than united and mostly blame political parties and social media for division.
 However, there are differences between the groups on who else they blame.
 Progressive Activists and Civic Pragmatists blame inequality and the class system, while Loyal Nationals and Backbone Conservatives see immigration as a leading cause of division.